auyrin/Walmart-sales-prediction/README.md

 # Walmart-sales-prediction

 ## Objectives:
+get an overview on sales and predict them as accurately as possible

+## steps
 - Understand the Dataset & cleanup (if required).
 - Build Regression models to predict the sales.
 - Also evaluate the models & compare their respective scores like R2, RMSE, etc.